MSathler/coppelia_remote_pc/README.md

 - 2 - On the top tab select Add then Dummy.

+- 3 - Change this dummy name to World_link.

+- 4 - Create another dummy object.

-- 3 - In the scene hierarchy press the right button on Dummy and select `Add/Associeted child script/Non threaded`.
+- 5 - In the scene hierarchy press the right button on Dummy and select `Add/Associeted child script/Non threaded`.

-- 4 - Double click on the white paper beside Dummy in scene hierarchy.
+- 6 - Double click on the white paper beside Dummy in scene hierarchy.

-- 5 - Replace the present code with the following:
+- 7 - Replace the present code with the following:

 ```
 function __getObjectPosition__(a,b)